 If you see a red trolley driving around campus, get on it.
 These trolley rides are probably my favorite hidden gem of Steelers Training Camp.
 Jump aboard for a tour of the beautiful college campus in glorious A/C. Plus, the trolley is an easy way to get from the entrance of Training Camp to the bookstore, where you can find great Steelers merch or try to find a spot for autographs.
 For more tips about exploring the college, check out their blog.

 7) Grab some food at a local restaurant or sports bar

 It's hard work to sit out in the sun and cheer for the black and gold.
 Reward yourself with some great food in and around the Latrobe area.
 Stop by Jioio's Restaurant in Latrobe for their one-of-a-kind pizza with sweet sauce and pastry-style crust, unique to our area.

 Or hit up Dino's or Sharky's, two sports bars just a few minutes from Saint Vincent.
-Both offer great menus, a large beer selection, and some world-famous wings.
-I recommend the sweet and hot wings at Dino's and the Korean wings at Sharky's, two of my absolute favorites.
+Both offer great menus, a large beer selection and some world-famous wings.
+I recommend the sweet and hot wings at Dino's and the Korean wings at Sharky's, two of my absolute favs.